 - Old clothes (you can also get second hand clothes)

 - Cap or hat to avoid cow poo

-Most farms provide gloves and aprons to its employees.
-Also, some places that regularly hire backpackers could have clothing or gum boots from previous workers.
+Most farms provide gloves and aprons to their employees.
+Also, some places that regularly hire backpackers could have clothing or gumboots from previous workers.